 Almonds

-You can also add ground flax seeds, hemp seeds, and ground chia seeds to increase the nutritional content of the muesli.
+You can also add ground flax seeds, flaked almonds, hemp seeds, shredded coconut, and ground chia seeds to increase the nutritional content of the Bircher muesli.

 Apples

-Apples are a key ingredient here.
+Apples are a crucial ingredient here.
 Use green apples for a less sweet taste or red apples for a sweeter flavor.

 Lemon juice

-We put this as optional because it does make the muesli a little too sour for our taste, and we then have to balance the flavor with maple syrup.
+We made this optional because it makes the muesli a little too sour for our taste, and we then have to balance the flavor with maple syrup.

-Originally lemon juice was added to prevent the apple from browning, but if you add the apple last and eat it immediately, we find that there’s no need for lemon juice.
+Originally, lemon juice was added to prevent the apple from browning, but if you add the apple last and eat it immediately, you don’t need lemon juice.

 Also, lemon juice was added to increase the bio-availability of nutrients in the oats, although I’m not sure if that’s scientifically sound.

-So basically, what I’m saying is that we eat our bircher muesli without lemon juice.
+So basically, I’m saying that we eat our bircher muesli without lemon juice.

 Sweetener

-Optional, based on your taste, you can add a little maple syrup, agave syrup, cinnamon, a drizzle of honey, or any other sweetener of your choice.
+Optional: based on your taste, you can add a little maple syrup, agave syrup, cinnamon, a drizzle of honey, or any other sweetener.

 This is especially true if your apples are not very sweet or if you add lemon juice.

-The following day, stir the mixture with a spoon, then add a portion of the overnight oats to a breakfast bowl.
+The following day, stir the mixture with a spoon, then add 1/3 of the overnight oats to a breakfast bowl.
+That’s about one portion.

 Tip: If you’re not used to eating cold things from the fridge for breakfast, you can safely heat the oats in the microwave for 1 minute.